santiyounger/Reverie-Obsidian-Theme/README.md

 If you already have an obsidian.css file, delete that one, and copy paste this one instead.

-you can only have one obsidian.css file.
-If you already had one, it's probably from the ocmmunity themes.
-You can always bring install one of those again if you want to.
+you can only have one obsidian.css file at the time.

+If you already had one, it's probably from the community themes.

+You can always bring back other themes, by installing them from the community themes.

+Just keep in mind that you'll have to repeat the process to install this theme again.